-- Our popular 6th form, which has a strong reputation for pastoral support and teaching excellence that sees both those who have been students at Shenfield in KS3 and 4 and those who join the School afresh in Year 12 settling quickly and demonstrating high degrees of academic and personal success - Sporting Academies, offering a strong mix of academic study and professional coaching at KS5 in football and cricket for both girls and boys.
-Our girls' academy has opened this year in association with the London Lionesses. - A Performing Arts Academy at KS5, offering professional support for those with dance, acting and musical talents and aspirations, alongside an academic curriculum - Access to these enhanced specialisms from Year 7 for a number of students with those aptitudes.
-This academic year marks the fourth year of the Junior Academies.
-As we were oversubscribed and did not reach the aptitude criteria this year, no students were admitted under that criterion.
-However, the school's reputation for sport and performing arts has ensured that students with these aptitudes are attracted to the school and benefit from the provision.
-Our revised Admissions Criteria was implemented for September 2021.
-Under these new criteria, the aptitude criterion will always be used with up to 10% of Y7s being admitted on that basis. - The school year has one again been dominated by the Covid-19 global pandemic.
-The school effectively managed the Teacher Assessed grades process, receiving only 5 appeals, none of which were upheld.
-In addition, wellbeing support was offered throughout for all students, with enhanced support for the vulnerable.
-Extensive planning took place to ensure the safe opening of the school to all students from 8th March, although track and trace duties until July meant that groups of students often had to be sent home to isolate. - The school is noting a considerable increase in mental health issues amongst our students.
-The school has reviewed its provision ensuring that it is needs-led with a critical case team determining appropriate intervention.
-The Oasis Centre has been renamed The Gateway and has an emphasis on ensuring that students can continue to follow the curriculum even while they cannot be within mainstream classes. - There remain considerable concerns about the effect of Covid-related absence on students' achievement and how this affect examinations next year, as well as all students' overall curriculum coverage and progress. - A new three-year Pupil Premium strategy is being devised. - A number of intervention have been introduced to support student in being able to access the curriculum: Thinking Reading, Catch-Up Numeracy and Future Writers.
+- Our popular 6th form, which has a strong reputation for pastoral support and teaching excellence that sees both those who have been students at Shenfield in KS3 and 4 and those who join us afresh in Year 12 settling quickly and demonstrating high degrees of academic and personal success. - Sporting Academies, offering a strong mix of academic study and professional coaching at KS5 in football and cricket for both girls and boys. - A Performing Arts Academy at KS5, offering professional support for those with dance, acting and musical talents and aspirations, alongside an academic curriculum. - Access to these enhanced specialisms from Year 7 for a number of students with those aptitudes.
+This academic year marks the sixth year of the Junior Academies.
+The Admissions criteria means that the aptitude criterion will always be used with up to 10% of year 7s being admitted on that basis. - The school is noting a considerable increase in mental health issues amongst our students.
+The school has reviewed its provision ensuring that it is needs-led with a critical case team determining appropriate interventions.
+The senior DSL and another colleague have undertaken mental health training. - The three-year Pupil Premium strategy has been implemented. - A number of intervention have been introduced to support students in being able to access the curriculum: including Thinking Reading and Future Writers.